AndHope/Basileia-Romaion/patch-notes.md

 ## Reworked the Princely League content
 - The Princely League journal for HRE subjects has been reworked completely using the new CMF situations

+## Localization/Flavor
+- All IGs have had their base names and descriptions changed to better reflect the mods lore based on Jozues Recomendations.

+## Balance and minor tweaks
+- increase base bureaucracy from 10 to 15
+- increase amount of bureaucratic buildings so most nations start with a balance or surplus at game start.
+- realigned the country_institution_health_system_max_investment_add to the same as vanilla.
+- tone down the qualification_growth debuffs from feudalism based on feedback.
+- changed the Palaiologos reforms security JE to only look at incorporated states.
+- increased the amount of wood in Canada, Scandinavia, Russia and the Amazonia regions.
+- fixed Czech culture being wrong religion
+- fix for a bug caused by a Vinland company disabling generic timber company.

+- Enlarged the CoA for the alternate flag for WRE.
+- Changed Antartican culture in Nova Veneto to louisiane.

 # Basileía Rōmaíōn – October 2025 Update

 ## Highlights